Hold This While IP Productions

 Michelle E. Schuman

-A lifelong dream to find an accomplished, true spirit in the world of writing.
-That is Rebecca.
-She is that dream.
-She encapsulates the expertise of being a coach in the world of writing, editing and publishing; to nurture when needed, but to critique when required.
+It has been a lifelong dream to find accomplished, true spirits in the world of writing.
+That is Rebecca and Pamela.
+They are that dream.
+They encapsulate the expertise in the world of writing, editing and publishing; to nurture when needed, but to critique when required.
 Rebecca doesn’t choose the path for her writer to take, she guides a writer to find their own path.
+After her help with The Understory, Pamela has jumped in as an expert advisor, guide and collaborator who will be instrumental in getting this story to the screen.